Is your association doing all it can to drive a great volunteer program?

-1. Volunteer skill-sets
+1. Volunteer skill sets

 2. Communications for volunteer recruitment

-Recruitment communications should address your prospective members’ needs.
+Volunteer recruitment communications should address your prospective volunteers’ needs.
 They should target the right people with the right message and opportunities at the right time.
-Here are some questions to ask yourself:

 - Are our messages compelling?
 Do they convey what volunteering will do for the volunteer, such as teaching them a skill, having fun, and meeting people?
 Are your text and graphical elements clear, simple, and attractive?
+Could you be adding other compelling content, such as volunteer testimonials?

 3. Volunteer orientation and training

 In a successful volunteer program, volunteers have the information they need to perform their duties well, feel confident while performing their tasks, and have a positive overall experience.
-Here are some things to ask yourself:

 - Do we provide appropriate volunteer on-boarding?
 The more they understand about how your organization and volunteer program work, the more volunteers will be able to contribute.
 New volunteers must understand how your association is organized.
 They also need to understand any committee roles and expectations.

 - Do we provide the right volunteer training?
 Beyond giving them the basics about how everything works, remember that your volunteers may be in roles that have nothing to do with their day-to-day work.
-They may need (and appreciate!) training on items such as public speaking, technical writing, social media, or office technology.
+They may need (and appreciate!) training in areas such as public speaking, technical writing, social media, or office technology.
 If they are in leadership roles at your organization, they might also require leadership training.

 4. Volunteer engagement and support

 Engaging with and supporting volunteers is critically important.
-You don’t want them to feel lost or frustrated and then resign from their volunteer position.
-Here are some questions to ask yourself:
+You don’t want them to feel lost or frustrated and then resign from their volunteer positions.

 - Are we providing the right amount of support?
 Beyond listening to their needs and concerns, be sure to provide volunteers with guidance and offer them the tools they need to meet the requirements of their volunteer position.